Symmetries and exact solutions of a reaction-diffusion system arising in population dynamics: Abstract

 \section{Abstract}

 A system of two cubic reaction-diffusion equations for two independent gene frequencies arising in population dynamics is studied.
-Depending on values of coefficients, all possible Lie and $Q$-conditional (nonclassical) symmetries are identified.
+Depending on values of coefficients, all possible Lie and $Q$-conditional (non-classical) symmetries are identified.
 A wide range of new exact solutions is constructed, including those expressible in terms of a Lambert function and not obtainable by Lie symmetries.
-An example of a new real-world application of the system is discussed.
-A general algorithm for finding Q-conditional symmetries of nonlinear evolution systems of the most general form is presented in a useful form for other researchers.
+An example of a new real-world application of the system is discussed as well.